fmnoise/anomalies-tools/README.md

 (at/catch-only #{NullPointerException} (/ 1 nil))
 ;; => #:cognitect.anomalies{:category :cognitect.anomalies/fault, :data #error {...}
 ```
-**WARNING!** at the moment, exceptions hierarchy doesn't affect processing, e.g. specifying Throwable will not catch any of it's descendants.
+**WARNING!** at the moment, exceptions hierarchy doesn't affect processing, e.g. specifying Throwable will catch only Throwable but none of it's descendants.
+Currently that reflects library author's vision, but things may change in future.

 By default caught anomalies will be filled with default `:category`, `:message` extracted from exception and `:data` containing caught exception instance.
-`catch-anomaly` macro gives full control for all that options along with list of exceptions to catch or throw:
+We may want another behavior so `catch-anomaly` macro gives us full control for all that options along with list of exceptions to catch or throw:
 ```clojure
 (at/catch-anomaly
  {:category ::a/conflict